 2. Respect is the cornerstone

 Great leaders have to be respected in order to be successful.
-A good leader usually earns respect and not just demands respect.
+A good leader usually earns respect and does not just demand respect.
 It takes time to earn respect and harder to accomplish a shared goal in a team.
-Your team will respect you when you are consistent, punctual, responsive, forgive mistakes and show appreciation to the hard work and efforts of the team.
+Your team will respect you when you are consistent, punctual, responsive, forgive mistakes, and show appreciation for the hard work and efforts of the team.
 Earn respect, embrace your position and you will be able to create a much more productive team.

 Take some time out to discuss the problem areas with your team to let bring out the best ideas to make the company better.
 The role of a leader is to adopt wonderful creative thinking techniques like holding brainstorming sessions to increase the number of creative ideas and that inspires and motivates your team to be constantly thinking of new ideas.
 Encourage each person to speak up for anything valuable they have to contribute to the company.

 4. Set clear expectations for your employees